How to Make Espresso With an Espresso Machine – A Definitive Guide

 • The amount of ground coffee after grinding

-• How hard the ground coffee is tamped
+• How firmly the ground coffee is tamped

 • The extraction time